The Champion Of Paribanou: World Premiere Reviews

 "It started with a Christmas party gift for Alan Ayckbourn.
 Now this family fantasy fable makes a magical Christmas present.

-Arabian Nights tales, Britain's most prolific playwright set to writing his Ayckbournian Nights.
+Inspired by a pocket book of Arabian Nights tales, Britain's most prolific playwright set to writing his Ayckbournian Nights.

-Star Wars' George Lucus, Isaac Isamov, Robert Louis Stevenson, childhood movies and his own wild imaginings.
+Guiding him on his journey, he says, were Star Wars' George Lucus, Isaac Isamov, Robert Louis Stevenson, childhood movies and his own wild imaginings.

 In a "land of the forgotten past or undreamt future", the feast-loving Sultan (Malcolm Rennie, giving a five-course performance) has three royal sons: the bookish Hussain (Andrew Mallett); the would-be ladies' man Ali (Howard Saddler) and impressionable Ahmed (Jonathan McGuinness).
 One must marry Princess Nouronnihar (Eleanor Tremain), but neither they, nor she fancies the prospect.